zulip/zulip/docs/production/authentication-methods.md

 In either configuration, you will need to do the following:

+1. Create your organization and first administrator account using another authentication backend (usually `EmailAuthBackend`).
+LDAP authentication does not support organization creation at this time;
+   but you can disable `EmailAuthBackend` once you have created the organization.

-1. Tell Zulip how to connect to your LDAP server:
+2. Tell Zulip how to connect to your LDAP server:
    * Fill out the section of your `/etc/zulip/settings.py` headed "LDAP integration, part 1: Connecting to the LDAP server".
    * If a password is required, put it in